 We all felt something like this would happen… or maybe it was just that Spider-sense instinctual cynicism when it comes to art created by and featuring Black entities in an entertainment system that perpetuates the desires of the dominant society.
 “Black Panther” has reached the level of artistic and financial success that makes insecure white supremacists uncomfortable.
 Ryan Coogler’s film was the Jesse Owens of 2018’s Cinematic Olympics.
 The film was too good for this world, too good for its devolved limitations.

 We understand the why – no one really watches the Oscars anymore, nor do they care.
 The 2017 Oscars only pulled in 26.5 million viewers.
-From a pure numbers standpoint, this move to include “Best Popular Film” category goes to ensure that marketing end of the television.
-Production of the Oscars has the faces that people want to see.
+From a pure numbers standpoint, this move to include “Best Popular Film” category goes to ensure that marketing end of television are satisfied.
+The Oscars is a production of the people want to see the faces of the stars of the year’s biggest films.
 One only need look at the box office numbers to know exactly which films and which stars this new category is hinting toward in the hopes to siphon its audience to watch an overlong, awkwardly paced awards ceremony.

 Pop Film Ghetto Blues